PX4/PX4-user_guide/en/dronecan/ark_flow.md

 ## Firmware Setup

-ARK Flow runs the [PX4 cannode firmware](px4_cannode_fw.md).
+ARK Flow runs the [PX4 DroneCAN Firmware](px4_cannode_fw.md).
 As such, it supports firmware update over the CAN bus and [dynamic node allocation](README.md#node-id).

-ARK Flow boards ship with recent firmware pre-installed, but if you want to build and flash the latest firmware yourself, refer to the [cannode firmware build instructions](px4_cannode_fw.md#building-the-firmware).
+ARK Flow boards ship with recent firmware pre-installed, but if you want to build and flash the latest firmware yourself see [PX4 DroneCAN Firmware > Building the Firmware](px4_cannode_fw.md#building-the-firmware).

 - Firmware target: `ark_can-flow_default`
 - Bootloader target: `ark_can-flow_canbootloader`